 Please log in to the Manuscript Manager (https://adapa.manuscriptmanager.net/) to submit a new manuscript.
 Once logged in, click on "Start a new submission" and follow the onscreen instructions.
 Detailed instructions are at our Manuscript Manager site.
 For assistance with the site or questions regarding your submission, contact the Editorial Office (office@acta-apa.org).

 All manuscripts are subject to review and editorial revision.
 Only previously unpublished manuscripts are accepted, preprints will be considered.
-Submission of an article for publication implies transfer of the copyright from the author to the journal upon acceptance.
-Accepted papers and accompanying material become the property of Acta Dermatovenerol APA and may not be published elsewhere without the written permission of the Editor-in-Chief.
 Manuscripts describing clinical studies should be accompanied by the documented approval of the Ethical Committee of the institution concerned.
 Authors should preserve patients' anonymity and obtain their informed consent, if publishing photos.
 In the case of children, the parents' consent is needed.
 Any sponsorship or a business interest that might pose a conflict of interests should be stated.